Need to talk? Call 1800 882 436.

 What physical checks will be done?

-Before you have a physical check, your healthcare provider will ask you a series of questions relating to how you are feeling.
+Before you have a physical check, your healthcare provider will ask you some questions.
+These questions will be about how you are feeling.

-• Your tummy will be felt to check your uterus has returned to its pre-pregnancy position in your pelvis.
+Your tummy will be felt.
+This is to check that your uterus has gone back to its correct position in your pelvis.

-• if you're experiencing any pain or discomfort — this can be more common after a caesarean or instrumental (forceps or vacuum extraction) birth
+• have any pain or discomfort — this can be more common after a caesarean or instrumental (forceps or vacuum extraction) birth.

-• if you're having any problems weeing or pooing — constipation is a common issue in the first few weeks after childbirth and the postnatal check is an opportunity to discuss solutions
+• have any problems weeing or pooing — constipation is a common issue in the first few weeks after childbirth and the postnatal check is a chance to talk about ways to help.

-• still bleeding and if so, how much
+• are still bleeding and if so, how much.

-• back to having sex again — most women are advised to wait until they are fully healed and feel comfortable before resuming sex
+• Are back to having sex again — most women are advised to wait until they are fully healed and feel comfortable before having sex again.

 What tests and investigations might I have?

-You may be advised to have a blood test to check your iron count.
+You may be advised to have a blood test to check your iron level.
 This is recommended for women who have lost more than the average amount of blood during birth and afterwards.

 You may also have blood tests to check your thyroid function.
-It's not uncommon for women who've had a baby to develop hypothyroidism — an underactive thyroid.
+Sometimes women who've had a baby can get hypothyroidism — this means that your thyroid gland is not working properly.

 Will my baby also have a health check?